augustluhrs/100DaysOfSimCon/README.md

 - Magic Leap
     - critters on the meshes
 - Misc
-    - 3D Tree growing fruit that plop down to become crabbys -- crab apples
+    - ~~3D Tree growing fruit that plop down to become crabbys -- crab apples~~ Day 5
     - Something with depth cameras
+    - hardware spawners
+    - something with the Luster color wheel
+    - unity package for 100 days stuff?
+    - some sort of generative poetry thing